Black mold exposure and black mold poisoning can cause a wide range of health problems, and some black mold symptoms can actually be really serious.

 Moisture combined with warmth in any environment is the major predecessor to black mold.
 Bathrooms, especially showers, are not the only prime locations for mold.
 The basement, especially if there is any water leakage, is another common area for black mold to flourish.

 Typically, you can see or smell large black mold infestations.
 Smaller infestations can be harder to find.
 Wondering how black mold is conventionally treated?
-(6)
+According to the CDC:

 12 Natural Ways to Deal with Black Mold Symptoms